JarDeVSon/PlaywrightPython/README.md

 ### Test Suites[DEMO]:

 1. **"""Test suite for the Login Page of The Internet."""** (1 tests)
-   - Login into Secure area
+   - Login into Secure Area with valid credentials.

 ## 🛠️ Tech Stack